dsluo-archive/csx730-vfs/README.md

 ### Meta-Data API

 This API provides the inode structure.
+Readers whould consult `csx730_ioctl.h` for complete documentation.
 The `inode_t` structure is defined as follows:

 ```c
 typedef struct inode {